pmeeny/CI-MS4-LoveRugby/README.md

 # Love Rugby shop
 Love Rugby is an ecommerce rugby website allowing users to purchase rugby boots, jerseys and accessories developed for Milestone 4 as milestone project 4 as part of the Code Institute - Diploma in Software Development (Full stack) course.

-- There are two types of users, and I have set up accounts for both
+- There are two types of users
-    - An admin(administrator) user account has been set up with username/password of administrator/66Nov2009
+    - An admin(administrator) user account
-    - A regular(shopper) user account has been set up with username/password of johnnysexton/Password456!
+    - A regular(shopper) user account
     - When making a payment as a regular user, a test credit card of 4242424242424242 has been set up for the card number
     - For the expiry date, cvc and postal code any series number(s) can be used(once they meet the mimimum values)
 <br>